Number 1, 1950 (Lavender Mist): Cultural breakthrough

 Oddly, Greenberg did not cover the third Parsons show, nor did he cover the monumental fourth Parsons show of November–December 1950.

 Pollock's fourth show at the Betty Parsons Gallery, running from November 28 to December 16, 1950, was the greatest exhibition of his career.
 This was the show where Pollock introduced his three monumental, wall-size canvases.
 (Rubin notes that along with the Peggy Guggenheim Mural of 1943-4 and two later works (Convergence and Blue Poles) these paintings “complete the surprisingly short list of wall-size pictures” by Pollock.)
 Varnedoe identifies the “three immense masterpieces Pollock realized in swift succession” in the late summer and autumn of 1950: Number 32, 1950, One: Number 31, 1950, and Autumn Rhythm: Number 30, 1950.
 (The paintings were indeed completed in this order, their numerical designations notwithstanding; more on this below in the “Title” section.)
 Varnedoe declares that “Pollock’s career without the three huge canvases he executed in the summer and autumn of 1950 would be akin to Géricault’s without The Raft of the Medusa.”
 To the list of the “big three,” Rubin and Naifeh and Smith each add Lavender Mist.

 The exhibition was voted the second-best one-man show of the season by Artnews, behind John Marin and ahead of Alberto Giacometti.
-In one of the great ironies of art history, only one painting from this show sold: Lavender Mist.
+In one of the great ironies of art history, only one painting from the show sold: Lavender Mist.